M-uch/IAC_RISCV32I_Team_23/README.md

 # Repository Organisation

-The decision was made to work using only the main branch to commit and pull changes to the project due to the following reasons.
+The decision was made to work within a branch for each version of the CPU, with single cycle and pipelining being seperate branches.
 - Reduced management due to branch merging and maintenance
 - ensures that all team members are working with the newest version of the project
 - ease of access to all resources and work